StachuDotNet/building-with-dark/readme.md

+# Building with Dark

-This is an outline for a long-form talk or video series "Coding with Dark."
+This is an outline for a long-form talk / video series "Building with Dark."
-It's a draft, and many text blocks are stolen/borrowed from Dark's site, docs, and blog posts.

-Maybe this could turn into a new version of official docs?